Voice Command Module

 Understand the principle

-1. Convert the voice command collected by the microphone in the module into a serial command
+1. Convert the voice command collected by the microphone in the module into a serial command.

-2. Send the serial command to the mainboard MCU through the soft serial port Serial2
+2. Send the serial command to the mainboard MCU through the soft serial port Serial2.

-3. After receiving the serial command, the MCU parses it into the corresponding skill command, and finally, the reaction module, according to the skill command, controls the robot to respond accordingly
+3. After receiving the serial command, the MCU parses it into the corresponding skill command, and finally, the reaction module, according to the skill command, controls the robot to respond accordingly.

-Upload the demo sketch testVoiceCommander.ino, you can see every serial command that is sent to MCU(including the custom voice command if you have recorded it)
+Upload the demo sketch testVoiceCommander.ino, and you can see every serial command that is sent to MCU(including the custom voice command if you have recorded it)

 You can open the serial monitor to check the raw return values of every voice command.